ohiislambd/teaching_did_spring26/README.md

 - in the table, as the difference between the two group-specific changes
 - in the regression, as the interaction coefficient

-This is why the DiD framework is useful pedagogically: students can see the same idea visually, numerically, and econometrically.

 # Parallel Trends Assumption